ppy/osu-wiki/wiki/Beatmap_Editor/Timelines/en.md

 | `+`/`-` buttons on left | Increase/Decrease timeline zoom. |

 In the centre is the timing timeline itself.
-It uses white and blue flags to describe what type of timing point they are; described in the next section.
+It uses white and blue flags to describe what type of timing point they are; described in the [flag colours](#flag-colours) section.

+On the right, it shows the time signature script (known as a "meter") and metronome set.
+In the image above, the meter is at `4:2`.
+This means that the current timestamp is at the second beat of the fourth measure of the song.

+The metronome set plays a constant tick sound at the given BPM.
+This doubles as a helper to estimate the BPM value of the song.

 ### Flag Colours